$^{159}$Dy electron-capture: a strong new candidate for neutrino mass determination

 The energy distribution of EC events is represented as the incoherent sum of the contributions of individual orbitals:

-where $\lambda$ is the total decay constant, $G_{\beta}=G_{F}\cos\theta_{C}$, $G_{F}$ is the Fermi constant and $\theta_{C}$ is the Cabibbo angle; $E_{\nu}=Q_{\mathrm{EC}}^{i}-E$ is the neutrino energy, $p_{\nu}(E_{\nu}) = \sqrt{E_{\nu}^2 - m_{\nu}^2}$ is the neutrino momentum, $e_{x}$ is the energy of the electron hole with quantum numbers $x=(n,l,j)$ of the daughter atom; $n_{x}$ is the occupation fraction of electrons in a partially filled shell $x$ of the parent atom ($n_{x}=1$ for closed shells), $Q_{\mathrm{EC}}^{i}$ is the $Q$-value of the decay transition.
-The shape factor $C_{x}$ contains the nuclear-structure information in terms of nuclear form factors \cite{Behrens1982}. $\Gamma_{x}$ is the intrinsic linewidth of the Breit-Wigner resonance centered at the energies $e_{x}$.
+where $E = Q_{\mathrm{EC}}^{i}-E_{\nu}$ , $Q_{\mathrm{EC}}^{i}$ is the $Q$ value of the decay, $E_{\nu}$ is the neutrino energy, $\lambda(E)$ is the total decay probability in the interval $(E, Q_{\mathrm{EC}}^{i}-m_{\nu})$; $G_{\beta} = G_{\mathrm{F}}\cos\theta_{\mathrm{C}}$, $G_{\mathrm{F}}$ is the Fermi constant and $\theta_{\mathrm{C}}$ is the Cabibbo angle; $p_{\nu}(E_{\nu}) = \sqrt{E_{\nu}^2 - m_{\nu}^2}$ is the neutrino momentum, $\varepsilon_{x}$ is the energy of the electron hole with quantum numbers $x=(n,l,j)$ of the daughter atom, and $n_{x}$ is the occupation fraction of electrons in a partially filled shell $x$ of the parent atom ($n_{x}=1$ for closed shells).
+The shape factor $C_{x}$ contains the nuclear-structure information in terms of nuclear form factors \cite{Behrens1982}. $\Gamma_{x}$ is the intrinsic linewidth of the Breit-Wigner resonance centered at the energies $\varepsilon_{x}$.
 The amplitudes $\beta_{x}$, which characterize the electron wave functions inside the nucleus, and the exchange-and-overlap factors $\mathcal{B}_{x}$ are given for a broad set of atomic numbers and orbitals, e.g., in \cite{Bambynek1977} and here calculated for all orbitals of $^{159}$Dy and $^{159}$Tb$^{\ast}$ atoms by using the atomic structure software package G{\lowercase{\scshape RASP}}2018 \cite{GRASP2018}.
-The nuclear charge density is given by the Fermi distribution with the root mean square radius of $R=5.1$ fm and thickness $c=2.3$ fm.
+The nuclear charge density is given by the Fermi distribution with the root mean square radius of $R_{\mathrm{nucl.}}=5.1$ fm and thickness $2.3$ fm.
 The parent $^{159}$Dy atom is in the ground state, while the daughter atom $^{159}$Tb$^{\ast}$ is described by the electron wave functions depending on the hole $x$.
-Electrons of the daughter atom inherit quantum numbers from the configuration [Xe]$4f^{10}6s^{2}$ of the parent $^{159}$Dy atom.
+Electrons of the daughter atom inherit quantum numbers from the configuration [Xe](4f)$^{10}$(6s)$^{2}$ of the parent $^{159}$Dy atom.
 The exchange-and-overlap factors $\mathcal{B}_{x}$ calculated in the Vatai approach \cite{Bambynek1977} deviate from unity by 25\% or less.

-The total decay constant is calculated from
+The total decay constant $\lambda \equiv \lambda (Q_{\mathrm{EC}}^i-m_{\nu})$ is calculated from